“Eat the fish…eat the fish…eat the fish!”

-He could feel the fish struggling in his mouth, lateral muscles jackknifing so hard he nearly lost his balance.
+He could feel the fish struggling in his mouth, lateral muscles jackknifing so hard it nearly threw him off balance.
 Despite its sickly appearance the fish was strong.
 Jake growled and wrenched, teeth punching down like a drill press.
 And then in one final shudder he was through, incisors puncturing skin with the crunchy wet pop of a bratwurst, the fish bursting open like a septic appendix, guts rushing into his mouth and spilling to the deck.

 The fish convulsed like it’d been electrocuted.
 Jake held on, not wanting to screw this up.
-He’d come this far, stay focused and finish.
+He’d come this far, stay focused and finish, he pressed himself.
 He saw this as an important stepping stone, a key rung to a greater mission.
 Time to ratchet up the action.
 Show them all that in no uncertain terms he was with-it.
 He was one of the guys.
 He belonged.
 That he was sea worthy.

 With the fish pinned between his teeth he pulled it away from his body, a loop of gore slick viscera unspooling from the breach.
-An assortment of organs and farting bladders dropping wetly to the deck in a thick chowder shower.
+An assortment of soft organs and farting bladders dropped from the fish and fell wetly on the deck in a thick chowder shower.
 In a haze he could hear his audience whooping and hollering in approval.
 This was all good.
 Once accepted into the ranks maybe someone would let down their guard, and he could find some answers.

 Eyes darting and now fighting to breath, he could see the faces of his crewmates rush by in a blurred merry-go-round of madness.
 This was definitely not part of the plan.
 He pressed his brain, trying to figure out the best play.
 He thought to try and mule kick Brett in the nuts.
 Probably not the best idea, plus the shithead had positioned himself perfectly on the railing.
 A steel cross member sat right in the line of fire should Jake even try.